hhvm/hhvm.com/_posts/2021-03-29-extending-hhvm-4.102-support.markdown

 INI option `hhvm.hack_arr_dv_arrs=1` can be used to enable the new behavior).

 To give users more time to migrate, we are promoting HHVM 4.102 to a long-term support (LTS) release.
-Similarly to other LTS releases, it will be supported for approximately 48 weeks&mdash;until superseded by two regularly scheduled LTS releases, expected to be HHVM 4.128 and 4.152.
+Similarly to other LTS releases, it will be supported until superseded by two regularly scheduled LTS releases.
+We expect these releases to be HHVM 4.128 and 4.152, in which case, 4.102 will be supported for ~ 50 weeks.

 This replaces the regularly scheduled LTS release, HHVM 4.104, which will likely be a standard release (supported for 6 weeks).
 However, we might add one more